unrealwork/atsd-use-cases/USInternationalTrade/README.md

 So when did the U.S. have it's best trade balance in recent history?

-Below is an image of the trade balance between the United States with the rest of the world from 1985 to 2016.
-This graph shows the sum of all of the locations included in this dataset.
+Below is an image showing import, export, and trade balance values from 1987 to 2016 between the U.S. and all countries included in this dataset.
+The top image shows exports (in blue) over imports (in pink).
+In 2016, imports into the United States totalled **$2 trillion**, while exports were **$1.3 trillion**.
+The lower figure shows trade balance, which is the dollar amount for exports minus imports.
 The trade balance grew from **-$152 billion** in 1987 to **-$677 billion** in 2016.

 ![Figure 4](Images/Figure4.png)